Katlego-DataLab/TELCO-CHURN-PREDICTION-FULL-ML-PIPELINE/README.md

 ## 🚀 TL;DR

-> A production-ready Random Forest pipeline that predicts which telecom customers are about to churn — **before they do** — with **96.8% recall** and **AUC = 0.987**.
+> A production-ready Random Forest pipeline that predicts which telecom customers are about to churn **before they do**  with **96.8% recall** and **AUC = 0.987**.
 >
-> Out of 7,000 customers, the model correctly flags **361 of 373 churners** and segments the entire base into actionable risk tiers — so retention teams know exactly who to call, and when.
+> Out of 7,000 customers, the model correctly flags **361 of 373 churners** and segments the entire base into actionable risk tiers, so retention teams know exactly who to call, and when.

 ---